Real-Dev-Squad/website-api-contracts/questions/README.md

   		"id": "<STRING>",
   		"question": "<STRING>",
   		"event_id": "<STRING>",
-  		"is_new": "<BOOLEAN>",//will help us in filtering which question to broadcast/send to connected clients "max_characters": "<NUMBER>" //number of words answer can have for this question "created_at": "<FIREBASE_TIMESTAMP>", "updated_at": "<FIREBASE_TIMESTAMP>", "created_by": "STRING" //ID OF THE CREATOR OF THE QUESTION(FROM RDS USER COLLECTION) }
+  		"max_characters": "<NUMBER>", //number of words answer can have for this question "created_at": "TIMESTAMP",
+  		"created_by": "STRING" //ID OF THE CREATOR OF THE QUESTION(FROM RDS USER COLLECTION) }
   ```